MetaTune: Adjoint-based Meta-tuning via Robotic Differentiable Dynamics: Experiments

 The learnable policy is parameterized as a single-hidden-layer MLP with 128 ReLU units.
 Its input consists of the current observation, desired state, ESO state, the polynomial coefficients of the active trajectory segment, and the current time.
 The network outputs an 18-dimensional vector corresponding to the controller and observer gains.
 The resulting gains are updated at 20\,Hz and applied using zero-order hold between update instants.
 To ensure physical feasibility, the raw network outputs are mapped through a sigmoid function and scaled to lie within predefined safety bounds.
-The resulting gains are held constant between update instants using zero-order hold.
 The policy is trained using the Adam optimizer with an initial learning rate of $10^{-3}$.